nonie-sys/monero-timestamp/README.md

 ## Next step: --generate-from-spend-key

---generate-from-spend-key creates a deteministic wallet from the spend key:
+*monero-wallet-cli* provides a command line option **--generate-from-spend-key** to create a deteministic wallet from the spend key:

 ```bash
  --generate-from-spend-key arg          Generate deterministic wallet from
                                         spend key
 ```
-Using monero-wallet-cli to generates a wallet by using that spend key calculated with sha256sum from above. e.G.:
+Example how to generate a wallet by using that spend key calculated with sha256sum from above. e.G.:

 ```bash
 $ ./monero-wallet-cli --generate-from-spend-key myproof.wallet